Vrbno pod Pradědem

 Vrbno pod Pradědem (/cs/; Würbenthal) is a town in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
-It has about 4,700 inhabitants.
+It has about 4,600 inhabitants.
+The town is located on the Opava River in the Hrubý Jeseník mountain range.

+Vrbno pod Pradědem was probably founded in the 13th century and became a mining town in 1611.
+The main landmark of the town is the Church of Saint Michael the Archangel.

 Administrative division

 Vrbno pod Pradědem consists of five municipal parts (in brackets population according to the 2021 census):